shredding/elefunds-ruby/README.md

 If you need additional information or have a question, please feel free to write to christian@elefunds.de

-If you only want to do some test, please use a test client account, such as `1001` / `ay3456789gg234561234`
+If you only want to do some tests, please use a test client account, such as `1001` / `ay3456789gg234561234`

 ## Installation